Matir/blog/_posts/2017-09-19-getting-started-in-offensive-security.md

 You don't have to have a full CS degree (but it certainly wouldn't hurt), but if you don't understand how developers do their work, you'll have a much harder time looking for and exploiting vulnerabilities.
+Many of the best penetration testers and security researchers have had experience as network administrators, systems administrators, or developers -- this experience is incredibly useful in understanding the underlying systems.

 ## The CIA Triad ##